-The Limestone College OWL (online writing lab) is the virtual extension of the Writing Center on the main campus.
-The LC OWL offers live peer tutorial sessions to all Extended Campus students.
+The Limestone University OWL (online writing lab) is the virtual extension of the Writing Center on the main campus.
+The LU OWL offers live peer tutorial sessions to all students.
 On campus students may visit the Writing Lab in person.

 Good academic writing is an artform.
 Anyone can quote from a source.
 The skill comes in choosing the best part of a source to quote, or even better, paraphrase.

 To paraphrase (v.): to summarize the words and/or thoughts of another person (usually an author) in your own words and syntax (sentence structure).
 Paraphrasing allows you to reference the words or ideas of another person while best incorporating that material into your own argument and writing style.
 Paraphrased material, often called a paraphrased passage, must be cited.

 Important Note: It is acceptable to use a few words of the original source, so long as you use “quotation marks” around those words.

 Plagiarism is usually the intentional act of taking another person’s words or ideas and passing them off as your own.
 Clearly, copying anther student’s words without attribution is plagiarism and cheating.
 However, less obvious cases are the improper paraphrasing of a passage, where you provide an in-text citation to an author but still use the author’s original words without “quotation marks.”
 Paraphrasing is an essential component of writing, but it takes a little practice to do it well.